COMP122/MD_assignment/README.md

   1. Incrementally edit and submit your "submission.md" file
      - `git add`, `git commit`, and `git push`
      - This incremental approach is part of the software development process.
-  2. Provide an response to all items that are marked with a response tag (`<!-- response -->`)
+  2. Provide a response to all items that are marked with a response tag (`<!-- response -->`)
      - These response tags are just HTML comments that will not render in the final document.
-     - Your response should be placed to the left of the HTML comment.
+     - Your response *must* be placed to the left of the HTML comment.
-     - You may add additional response tags, and you MUST remove response tags you don't need.
+     - You may add additional response tags, and you *must* remove the response tags you don't need.
   3. Use additional spacing to ensure your answer is _easy_ to read to maximize credit.
   4. Add additional information as you feel is necessary to maximize credit.